-The best way to verify income is by using the IRS DRT (Data Retrieval Tool) that is part of FAFSA on the Web which can be found at www.fafsa.gov.
-If you are unable or choose not to use the IRS DRT, and your application is selected for verification, you must submit to the school a 2012 IRS Tax Return Transcript - not a copy of the income tax return.
+The best way to verify income is by using the IRS DRT (Data Retrieval Tool) that is part of FAFSA on the Web which can be found at www.fafsa.ed.gov.
+The IRS Data Retrieval Tool is currently unavailable.
+You will be required to request a Tax Return Transcript for verification purposes for the foreseeable future.
+If you are unable or choose not to use the IRS DRT, and your application is selected for verification, you must submit to the school a 2015 IRS Tax Return Transcript - copies income tax returns will not be accepted.

-Extensions on tax returns - If an individual is required to file a 2012 income tax return and has been granted a filing extension by the IRS, you must provide the following documents:
+Extensions on tax returns - If an individual is required to file a 2015 income tax return and has been granted a filing extension by the IRS, the following documents must be provided:

-- A copy of IRS Form W-2 for each source of employment income received for tax year 2012 and, if self-employed, a signed statement certifying the amount of the indivudual's AGI and the U.S. income tax paid for tax year 2012.
+- A copy of IRS Form W-2 for each source of employment income received for tax year 2015 and, if self-employed, a signed statement certifying the amount of the individual's AGI and the U.S. income tax paid for tax year 2015.

-- A signed copy of the original 2012 IRS income tax return that was filed with the IRS or a 2012 IRS Tax Return Transcript for the 2012 tax year; and
+- A signed copy of the original 2015 IRS income tax return that was filed with the IRS; and

 - A copy of a police report if it was filed related to the IRS identity theft.